Vardaan Learning Institute

 7. Rules for Filling Electrons in Orbitals

 The distribution of electrons into orbitals is called electronic configuration.
-It is governed by three fundamental rules:
+It is governed by three

 1. Aufbau Principle